CSUChico-CSCI340/final-project/README.md

 	* Go
 	* Java
 	* Other (get approval)
 * What file system performs best for small files on Linux?
-Or alternatively what about for large files? (using IOzone, bonnie++, or dd for benchmarks)
+Or alternatively what about for large files? (using dd for benchmarks, don't use IOzone or bonnie++)
 	* Consider at least 5 of the following filesystems:
 		* ext4
 		* ext2